 You can now give a gift of Amazon Prime = click this link to learn how – Shop Amazon – Give the Gift of Amazon Prime

 As family historian, do you have friends and family ask you how to get started in family research?
 This is a hard question to answer in a few minutes.
 Give them the book below which includes free resources online to help them get started in this fun hobby.
-Also available in paperback and makes a great Christmas gift!
+Also available in paperback and makes a great gift!